matthieu-bt/business-guide/source/quickstart/signature.rst

     :class: with-shadow

-For more information on using visual signature when signing documents electronically with Skribble, visit our `Help Center`_.
+Not sure how to create your personal visual signature?
+Have a look at our `Help Center`_.

    .. _Help Center: https://help.skribble.com/-en-creating-visual-signature